• Skip to primary navigation

 The island is approximately 250 metres long, has palm trees dotted around it, is surrounded by ocean and has a beach to the west.
 Over the period, the island was completely transformed with the addition of a hotel and a pier; however, the eastern part of the island appears to have been left undeveloped.

 The most noticeable additions are the hotel rooms.
-6 buildings, surrounding some trees, have been built in the west of the island and 9 buildings have been constructed in the centre of the island.
-Between the two accommodation areas, a reception building and a restaurant have been developed.
+6 buildings, surrounding some trees, have been built in the west of the island, and 9 buildings have been constructed in the centre of the island.
+A reception building and a restaurant have been developed between the two accommodation areas.

-A pier has also been built on the south coast of the island, allowing yachts access to the resort.
-Apart from the trees, the beach remains the only natural feature to remain relatively untouched; however, it does appear that it is now used for swimming.
+A pier has also been built on the island’s south coast, allowing yachts access to the resort.
+Apart from the trees, the beach remains the only natural feature to remain relatively untouched; however, it appears to be used for swimming.

 Next Steps